philcockfield/amqp-pubsub/README.md

 ```

-To publish events, use the `publish` method:
+To publish events, push data to the `publish` method:

 ```js
 myEvent.publish({ foo: 123 });
 ```

 These methods can be used immediately without waiting for the connection to complete.
-The module manages the connection state internally, and publishes the events when the connection is ready.
+The module manages the connection state internally, and buffers events until the RabbitMQ connection is ready.

 ## Example